MayaShenHongyu/VR-file-generator/UserManual.md

-# VR File Generator
+# Configurable VR File Generator User Manual

+## Purpose

-This file generator generates files for the VR experiment (WinObjVR) based on user requirements.
+This file generator generates input files for the VR experiment (WinObjVR) based on user specification.
+It also allows users to configure the format of the generated files (described in detail in the "How this file generator differs from the previous file generator" section).

 There are two kinds of files you can generate: configuration file and trial file.
 - Configuration file: `config.json`
     - This file specifies the configuration for the overall experiment and the name of the trial file, which will have the details for all the trials within the experiment.
 - Trial file: `[trial name].json`